Edward

 tall (probably other sizes as well), composition flange head, full

-painted molded hair, sleep flirty eyes that also move side to side
+painted molded hair, flirty sleep eyes that also move side to side

-Doll marked: A Horsman Doll.
+mouth, doll marked A Horsman Doll.

 1940s Enchanting Eyes doll, 15"